 /cool-sculpting-tri-valley

 Meta: Cool Sculpting eliminates stubborn fat cells without the need for invasive surgery.
-Learn more about the body contouring procedure and how you can benefit:
+Learn more about the body contouring procedure and how you can benefit.

 Cool Sculpting | Learn About Fat Freezing

 Cool Sculpting is a cosmetic procedure that uses advanced cooling technology to help freeze away stubborn areas of fat like belly fat, back fat, and love handles.
 It works by eliminating the fat cells beneath the skin.
-Using cooling technology applied, fat cells are targeted and damaged then leave the body as waste.
-The results achieved through Cool Sculpting are natural-looking and last for months after your first treatment.
+Using cooling technology, fat cells are targeted and damaged then leave the body as waste.
+The results achieved through Cool Sculpting are natural-looking and are long-lasting.

-What Areas Can Cool Sculpting Treat
+What Areas Can Cool Sculpting Treat?

-Specific areas on the body are perfect for Cool Sculpting treatments.
+Specific areas on the body are perfect for the Cool Sculpt treatment.
 The most popular targeted body contouring areas are:

 Belly fat